Jupita-io/javascript/README.md

 ## Overview
-Jupita is an API product that provides omnichannel communications analytics.
+Jupita is an API product that provides omnichannel communications analytics using OAuth 2.0 authorisation.
 Within the SDK documentation, `MessageType` refers to which user the utterance is from. `MessageType` 0 = `Touchpoint` and `MessageType` 1 = `Input`, although these labels are handled by the SDK.

 Within the dashboard UI touchpoints are referred to as 'channels', and inputs are referred to as 'customers'.